Women’s political participation

 This needs to change.
 The inclusion of women in political processes is a key element in achieving a truly inclusive democracy, and women must have the chance to exercise their political rights and participate in all political decision-making.

 At NIMD, we are committed to ensuring that women from across society have equal opportunity to access political structures and positions of influence.
+We strive to include women from different backgrounds and from under-represented groups in our programming.
+This means actively reaching out to women from under-represented groups including indigenous women and LGBTQI+ communities and ensuring that women from all age groups and demographics are represented in our programming.

-This goes beyond simply ensuring women have a seat at the table: it is about understanding the fundamental human right of women to participate, and incorporating their perspective at every stage of the planning and implementation of NIMD programmes.
+Our work goes beyond simply ensuring women have a seat at the table: it is about understanding the fundamental human right of women to participate, and incorporating their perspective at every stage of the planning and implementation of NIMD programmes.
 It is about working on the underlying political culture, and ensuring that gender inclusivity initiatives go beyond tokenistic gestures and genuinely addresses the underlying causes of exclusion.

 Across our network, our offices and partners are working on a range of innovative approaches to further the political participation of women.